 Coronavirus (COVID 19) Travel Updates

 At Discover the World we ensure that you are looked after every step of the way with your safety and wellbeing our top priority.
-Rest assured that we operate our trips in accordance with advice from the Foreign & Commonwealth Office (FCO), monitoring their ongoing guidance along with the advice from Public Health England and the World Health Organisation.
+Rest assured that we operate our trips in accordance with advice from the Foreign, Commonwealth & Development Office (FCDO), monitoring their ongoing guidance along with the advice from Public Health England and the World Health Organisation.

 If you have any concerns about a destination you are thinking of booking or have already booked to travel with us please talk to our travel experts and we will offer advice and do all we can to help you to ensure minimal disruption to your travel.
 To give you additional peace of mind we have adapted our booking policy to be as flexible as possible.